uwinx/aioqiwi/readme.rst

     from aioqiwi import Wallet

     async def qiwi():
-        wallet = Wallet("TOKEN from https://qiwi.com/api")
-        wallet.phone_number = '+7878787878'  # phone number is not required by default, but some methods need it balance = await wallet.balance()
+        async with Wallet("TOKEN from https://qiwi.com/api") as w: w.phone_number = '+7878787878'  # phone number is not required by default, but some methods need it balance = await w.balance()
-        await wallet.close()
             print("ACCOUNTS:")
             for acc in balance.accounts:
                 print(acc.alias, acc.balance)

     asyncio.run(qiwi())